 In an effort to help share the holiday spirit, the AutonomouStuff team was happy to fulfill the wishes of children and families of the Children’s Home of Illinois.
 Those willing to give can specify the number of wish lists they’d like to fulfill, as well as the age range, gender and program.
 We provided toys, pajamas, bath items and warm clothing to children ranging in age from two months to 18 years old.
 We love spreading holiday cheer and are proud to do anything we can to make the holidays a little brighter.

 For the second year, the AutonomouStuff team had a great time raising money for men’s health participating in Movember 2018.
 Many of our male employees proudly grew impressive mustaches, with the support of the AutonomouStuff Mo Sistas.
-Participants could set a move goal for healthy standards.
+Participants could set a moving goal for healthy standards.

 We hosted Monday breakfasts, a kick-boxing class and happy hour gatherings to raise even more money and take time out of our days to admire the great work and (mustache) growth.
 Together, our team raised nearly $9,000.
 Go Team AutonoMustache!